andrew-edwards/TESA-participation/README.md

 ## To get interest from participants

 1. Create a Google Form based on the events being offerred.
 I've copied the 2018-19 one to a new 2019-20 one (https://docs.google.com/forms/d/1Zl7X5j03p11pSeBArDWNikW2wRacM_LGdzsOZsC2vh8/edit - that may be accessible), and will invite Brooke as a collaborator.
 Haven't changed the questions yet (as don't know what the events will be).
+2022 is https://docs.google.com/forms/d/1qTZFMa9jhiFcl75hTy1esAFy1AfgUN-vB-snaD3CiOg/edit

 2. Send out email to potential interested people.
-I think that should be StAR and ESD, plus Diana Dobson (ask her to forward on), and check that Joel Harding gets it (through whatever channel, I think Diana).
+Originally though should be StAR and ESD, plus Diana Dobson (ask her to forward on), and check that Joel Harding gets it (through whatever channel, I think Diana).
 June 2019 - chatted with Brooke, we'll just send to XPAC SC-ALL-STAFF.
 Also can mention that the R webinars may be of more general use (and will be advertised later).
+2022: XPAC SC-ALL-STAFF seems to be replaced by DFO.R PAC Science - I expanded that list and then deleted BMD and CHS.
+And emailed Dawn Lewis to tell the Area Chiefs.

 3. Save the results from Google Form as a .csv file.
-For 2018-2019 I hadn't changed the title of the Google Form from 2017 to 2018 so it still saves as `Pacific TESA participation 2017-18.csv`.
-Just renamed it to `TESA18-19.csv` when unzipping.

-4. Update the code `requests18-19.r` for 2019-20.
+4. Update the code, currently `requests21-22.r`.
 It takes in the output from the .csv file and I think just spits out a list of interested participants for each event, which then get copied into the spreadsheet that Susan (or someone) in Ottawa will send out.
 One thing - the list to Ottawa should be prioritised (there's usually excess demand for spaces), so I think I just do that in the spreadsheet, partly based on participants' responses.
 In the past I think I have verified rankings with John and Eddy (and once with Carmel), but they just agree with what I've done.

+To update for 2022-23:

 5. Then the regions' requests will get merged by Susan - there's a bit of haggling to get extra people on courses, though there's always people that later drop out of things (so a few extras on each event are okay).